jvia/protobuf/README.md

 ## Getting started

-Add the dependency to your project.clj
+Add the dependency to your `project.clj`:

 [![Clojars Project][clojars-badge]][clojars]